raisemarketplace/ground-control/README.md

 }
 ```

-*...and the data is fed in to your components.*
+*...and the data is automatically fed in to your route components.*
 ```javascript
 // { self: { currentUser: 'Nick' }, child: { self: { items: ['a', 'b'] }, child: { self: { quantity: 100 }}}}
 const LayoutComponent = ({ children, data, dispatch }) => (